Comparison

 Does Radar have a desktop app like Headlamp?

-Headlamp has a Flux plugin.
+Headlamp has Argo CD and Flux plugins.
 What does Radar add?

 Headlamp has an AI Assistant.
 Is that the same as Radar's MCP support?